askari0102/Learning/Kubernetes/README.md

 **A container is a process on a Linux host that has been fenced off so it cannot see or disturb most of the rest of the machine.** It is not a virtual machine.
 There is no second kernel and no hardware emulation: the container runs the host's kernel directly, and the isolation comes from three Linux kernel features working together:

 - **Namespaces** control what a process can *see*.
 A process in its own PID namespace sees only its own processes; in its own network namespace it has its own network interfaces, IP addresses, and ports; a mount namespace gives it its own view of the filesystem; there are also user, UTS (hostname), and IPC namespaces.
 This is why two containers can both listen on port 8080 without conflict — they are in different network namespaces.
 - **cgroups (control groups)** control what a process can *use* — CPU time, memory, disk I/O, and how many processes it may create. cgroups are where a container's CPU and memory limits live, and how they are enforced.
 Two consequences matter later: exceeding **CPU** gets a process *throttled* (slowed, not killed), whereas exceeding **memory** triggers the kernel's out-of-memory killer to terminate it.
 The kill is performed by the kernel's OOM killer, not by cgroups themselves — cgroups meter usage and apply the limit, and the OOM killer is what acts when memory cannot be reclaimed.
-(Linux has two generations of this interface, cgroup v1 and v2.
-Kubernetes has supported only v2 for several releases now, and all supported container runtimes default to it, so on any modern cluster you will only encounter v2.)
+(Linux has two generations of this interface, cgroup v1 and v2. cgroup v2 is the default on modern distributions and is required for some features such as MemoryQoS (v2 GA since 1.25). cgroup v1 was moved to maintenance mode in 1.31 and deprecated in 1.35 (kubelet `failCgroupV1` defaults to true in 1.37); nodes can still run on v1 with `failCgroupV1: false`, so older nodes may still use v1.
+Container runtimes (containerd >=1.4, CRI-O >=1.20) follow the host rather than forcing v2.)
 - **Capabilities and seccomp** control what a process is *allowed to do* even as root — dropping `CAP_NET_ADMIN`, for example, prevents it from reconfiguring the network, and seccomp filters which system calls it may make at all.

 Because these are kernel features rather than emulation, containers start in milliseconds (a VM takes seconds to minutes) and are cheap enough to run hundreds per host.
 That cheapness is what makes the orchestration problem in 1.4 worth solving — and also why containers are a *weaker* isolation boundary than VMs, which matters in [Part 18](#part-18--security) and [Part 23](#part-23--namespaces-and-multi-tenancy).